caseycrogers/flutter_gutter/README.md

    definition (small gap on small screens, larger gap on large screens)

-`Gutter.tiny`, `Gutter.small`, `Gutter`, `Gutter.large` and `Gutter.extraLarge` all provide gaps that are factors of the base gutter size for situations where larger or smaller gaps are more appropriate.
+`Gutter.tiny`, `Gutter.small`, `Gutter`, `Gutter.large` and `Gutter.extraLarge` all provide gaps that are factors of the base gutter size for situations where larger or smaller gaps are more appropriate. `Gutter.expand` can be used to expand the Gutter on the crossAxis.

 For more flexibility, you can also use the provided extension on `BuildContext` to reference the gutter and margin sizes directly (`context.gutter`, `context.margin`) or create a `Gap` with a manually set size.

 You can us `Gutter` with other packages using `GutterConfiguration` and `widgetToAxis` (see example).

+You can use `AdaptiveGutter` to set a `Gutter` per screen size breakpoint.

 ## Supported Widgets